In the Kitchen

 Recycle Paper Products

-Recycling paper products–including newspapers, food packaging, cardboard boxes, junk mail, and office paper–saves money.
-That’s because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
-Texans dispose of enough trash every two weeks to fill the Astrodome.
-Recycling 1 ton of paper saves the equivalent of up to 17 trees and uses 50% less water.
+Recycling paper products—including newspapers, food packaging, cardboard boxes, junk mail, and office paper—produces big savings.
+It saves money, because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
+Recycling one ton of mixed paper can save the energy equivalent of 166 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.